 Consider counseling or behavioral therapy if you feel that stress or emotions play a role in your eating habits.
 Obesity is often associated with unhelpful thought patterns related to your social image and frustration with attempts to lose weight.
 Often these thoughts can be a barrier to success.
 By working with a therapist, you can learn to understand:

-Therapy may help improve adults' short-term weight loss.
+Therapy may help improve adult short-term weight loss.
 Therapy can also be beneficial for children and teens who are obese.
-Kids who are trying to lose weight may get the most benefit from group therapy that focuses on diet and behavior changes.
+Children who are trying to lose weight may get the most benefit from group therapy that focuses on diet and behavior changes.

 Weight loss programs are available in a number of different formats.
 Some provide only group support.
 Others provide one-on-one counseling along with meal replacements.
 Programs are also available online, where you can join a chat room or add your comments to a message board.
 No matter which format, many people find that getting support is helpful.